-At least nine people killed, dozens wounded in Russian attacks on Ukraine
+At least 12 people killed, dozens wounded in Russian attacks on Ukraine

 Russia launches 656 drones and 73 missiles at Ukraine overnight, according to Ukraine’s air force.

-Ukrainian authorities say at least nine people have been killed and dozens wounded in Russian missile and drone strikes across Ukraine, days after President Volodymyr Zelenskyy warned that Moscow was preparing a major assault.
+Ukrainian authorities say at least 12 people have been killed and dozens wounded in Russian missile and drone strikes across Ukraine, days after President Volodymyr Zelenskyy warned that Moscow was preparing a major assault.

 Russia launched 656 drones and 73 missiles at Ukraine overnight, Ukraine’s air force said on Tuesday.